 Parent carers who volunteer as parent representatives receive training and expenses.
 If you are interested in becoming a parent rep then you can find out more HERE

 At any one time there can be up to 60 different work streams and meetings that parent reps from HPCI attend.
-The majority of these are in Education where there are currently 4 main work streams from the SEND strategy (https://www.hertfordshire.gov.uk/microsites/local-offer/send-strategy.aspx) and 9 Area Groups as part of the Hertfordshire Structure of DSPL – Delivering Special Provision Locally.
+The majority of these are in Education and often are in place to help deliver the SEND strategy and 9 Area Groups as part of the Hertfordshire education structure of DSPL (Delivering Special Provision Locally).

-Examples of other work streams include: the 0- 25 Program Board; Short Breaks Strategy Group; All Age Autism Board; Local Offer Stakeholder and Focus groups, as well as The Further Education Provider Network.
+Examples of other work streams include: the 0- 25 Programme Board; Short Breaks Strategy Group; All Age Autism Board; Local Offer Stakeholder and Focus groups, as well as The Further Education Provider Network.

 At any one time there are around 30 parent representatives in HPCI.